uic-evl/SageEdge/Websites/Educational_Dashboard/README.md

 **Technology Stack:** HTML, CSS, JavaScript

 **Data Source:** Data is being collected from a Nvidia Jetson Developer Kit which is set up to follow the Directional AI structure.
 The data is then stored in a server where we can use an API to access it.

+**To run on VScode:** Open the file sin VS code and select "Go Live" on the bottom right side of the screen bar.
+This will open a new webrowser with the website on your local machine.
+You're now able to view any changes made to the code.